 You’ve successfully orchestrated two devices across your tenant using the Device Connect server.

-You can connect an AI agent to coordinate the robot arms through natural language.
+You can connect an AI agent to coordinate the devices through natural language.

 pip install "device-connect-agent-tools[strands]"